Vantiv/litle-integration-magento/README.md

     *Account Types: Select account types from which you would like to accept payments.
 You may select multiple types by holding Ctrl.

-* Click on "Save Config".  *Upon clicking "Save Config", Magento will try to connect to Litle & Co servers to check connectivity.
+* Click on "Save Config".  *Upon clicking "Save Config", Magento will try to connect to Vantiv eCommerce servers to check connectivity.
 In-case the connect fails, you will be shown an error message.  * In addition hitting the 'Save Config' file will check to see that the merchantId is in the proper format.
 The merchantId should be of the form ('currency'=> merchantId), this allows for multiple currecncy support.
-Note: USD must be present in the merchantId.If you see the error message and need help, please contact Litle SDK team at: sdksupport@litle.com.
+Note: USD must be present in the merchantId.If you see the error message and need help, please contact Vantiv eCommerce SDK team at: sdksupport@Vantiv.com.

 NOTE: You do not need a valid username and/or password while connecting to Sandbox.
 You may enter any fake values.